|

 Perseverance Street Theatre Company’s performance of GRIT: The Stories.
 The Town.
 The Music. – Sofia and Sharon

-SSAA QLD 2024 Air Rifle State Championship – with President Brett Whiting
+SSAA QLD 2024 Air Rifle State Championship –

 Meeting with Home School parents